The Caster Angle

-Caster is read in degrees.
-It is the forward or backward tilt of the steering axis viewed from the side of the vehicle.
-Vehicles with SLA suspensions use the upper and lower ball joints to create the angle and vehicles with struts use the center of the upper strut mount and the lower ball joint as the angle.
-It is compared to an imaginary line down the center of the tire or zero caster.
+Caster is the forward or backward tilt of the steering axis viewed from the side of the vehicle.
+Vehicles with SLA suspensions use the upper and lower ball joints to create the angle, and those with struts use the center of the upper strut mount and the lower ball joint as the angle.

-Zero caster is when the tire is true vertical.
-Negative caster is when the lower pivot point (ball joint) is toward the back of the vehicle compared to the upper pivot.
-Positive caster is when the lower pivot is toward the front of the vehicle, and upper pivot leaning away from the front toward the rear.
-Most vehicle's have positive caster because it provides greater feel and stability, helps the wheels track straight, and provides steering wheel return after taking turns.
+Zero-degree caster is when the tire is truly vertical.
+A negative caster angle is when the lower pivot point (ball joint) is toward the back of the vehicle compared to the upper pivot.
+Positive caster is when the lower axis is toward the front of the vehicle, and the upper pivot is leaning away from the front toward the rear.
+Most vehicles have a positive caster because it provides greater feel and stability, helps the wheels track straight, and helps the steering wheel return to center.